777arc/textbook/content/filters.rst

 Here are some real-world examples of FIR and IIR filters that you may have used before.

 If you do a "moving average" across a list of numbers, that's just an FIR filter with taps of 1's:
-- h = [1 1 1 1 1 1 1 1 1 1] for a moving average filter with window size = 10
+- h = [1 1 1 1 1 1 1 1 1 1] for a moving average filter with window size of 10.
 It also happens to be a low pass type filter; why is that?
 What's the difference between using 1's and using taps that decay to zero?

 .. raw:: html